 Our favourite rooms

-Although we do love the views of Praiano from the Grand Deluxe Suite, Junior Suite 401 has to be the most reach-for-the-camera impressive, with a vast private terrace offering 180º views of Positano and Capri from the comfort of a luxurious lounger and a unique Duravit Starck bath tub.
-200 steps down from the main hotel beside the private beach, Casa Angelina’s four airy apartments come with Bang & Olufsen entertainment systems and a communal honesty bar, and incorporate the natural rock of the cliff face into their whitewashed walls.
+Although we do love the views of Praiano from the Grand Deluxe Suite, Junior Suite 401 has to be the most reach-for-the-camera impressive, with a vast private terrace offering 180-degree views of Positano and Capri from the comfort of a luxurious lounger and a unique Duravit Starck bath tub.
+Two hundred steps down from the main hotel beside the private beach, Casa Angelina’s four airy apartments come with Bang & Olufsen entertainment systems and a communal honesty bar, and incorporate the natural rock of the cliff face into their whitewashed walls.

 Casa Angelina has two.
 Inside the hotel, a heated hydrotherapy pool bubbles away under a constellation of fibre optics on the ceilings.
 Out on the decked terrace, a sun-warmed counter-current pool is surrounded by white day-beds and parasols.